phparkitect/arkitect/CONTRIBUTING.md

 To report bugs you can open an issue on this repository.
 Please provide as much information as you can to help discover and fix the bug.
 Useful information are:
 - Which PHP version are you running?
-- How do you run arkitect?
-Is it via docker or installed via composer?
 - Which problem are you experiencing?

 If possible, a test highlihting the bug would be great.